nori-dot-eco/contracts/contracts/README.md

 Investor and Employee timed vesting and unlocking contract.

-Previously audited [here]().
-The current version was updated to support the new ERC20Permit pattern with _BridgedPolygonNORI_ and to remove reliance on the ERC777 tokensReceived callback.
+The current version was updated to support the new [ERC20Permit](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/draft-ERC20Permit.sol) pattern with _BridgedPolygonNORI_ and to remove reliance on the ERC777 tokensReceived callback.

 [LockedNORI](https://polygonscan.com/token/0xccfffa6c2a030821331cc113b63babdc60bff82a) on PolygonScan.